Predict repeated listens

-This is a coursework of COMP4651 - Cloud Computing and Big Data Systems.
-This project is also our submission to the KKBox Recommendation System Challenge 2017 posted on Kaggle.
+This project was submitted to the KKBox Recommendation System Challenge 2017 posted on Kaggle.

 The objective of our project is to take on the challenge - given a song that a KKBox user has listened once, predict whether he/she would listen to the song repeatedly in the coming month.
 Our predictions will be benchmarked against participants worldwide in Kaggle.
 The rest of this report will discuss the dataset, data preprocessing and model training in details, as well as evaluate and discuss the results given by different approaches.